davenquinn/xenoliths/paper/text/chapters/03-results.md

 the vast majority of xenoliths Crystal Knob basalt.

-Overall, the Crystal Knob basalt contains fragments (both single-crystal and lithic aggregates) corresponding to the mantle source, and cumulates from several stages of fractionation that were recycled into the magma.
+Overall, the Crystal Knob basalt contains fragments (both single-crystal and lithic aggregates) corresponding to the mantle source and cumulates from several stages of fractionation that were recycled into the magma.
 <!-- This suggests evolution in several
 deep magma chambers with entrainment of the wall rock